Greenland

 Harefjord

-Early in the morning the crew decided to go ahead and find a way through the ice field ahead.
+Early in the morning, the crew decided to proceed and find a way through the ice field ahead.
 It seemed an impossible endeavor to us land-lubbers.
-But our captain had a lifetime’s experience and our Icelandic first mate climbed up to the crow’s nest to guide us on.
-We made our way very slowly through the ice as it scraped down the sides of our wooden ship and popped and crackled around us.
-Donna Wood has a layer of copper on her hull – mainly to stop barnacles growing on her – not to protect against sea ice and bergs.
-Bergs rolled suddenly deciding to flip over.
-We watched from the deck as we zigzagged our way to the other side of iceberg city.
+But our captain had a lifetime’s experience, and our Icelandic first mate climbed to the crow’s nest to guide us.
+We progressed very slowly through the ice as it scraped down the sides of our wooden ship, popping and crackling around us.
+Donna Wood has a layer of copper on her hull - mainly to stop barnacles from growing - not specifically to protect against sea ice and bergs.
+Bergs rolled suddenly, deciding to flip over.
+We watched from the deck as we zigzagged to the other side of Iceberg City.
 Once again, after hours of inching forward, clear water lay ahead.

 Øfjord

-We needed water on board, so the crew breached the Donna Wood onto a stony beach to pump spring water.
+We needed water on board, so the crew beached the Donna Wood onto a stony shore to pump spring water.
 We spotted musk ox.
-We continued on to the edge of a large glacier and saw more ox at the glacier’s edge.
+Continuing to the edge of a large glacier, we saw more ox at the glacier’s edge.
 The glacier creaked and groaned.
 A berg the size of a house churned and spun over.
-The frozen flow ground forward and seabirds flew along the white cliffs.
-The magnificent power of the place is indescribable; it is mesmerizing and immense.
+The frozen flow ground forward as seabirds flew along the white cliffs.
+The magnificent power of the place is indescribable; mesmerizing and immense.
 I felt calm, yet strangely lonely and disconnected.
-We floated before the glacier like a matchbox filled with a crew of tiny ants.
-Hypnotized by the place, we watched defiantly at the frozen grandeur and indifference.
+We floated before the glacier like a matchbox filled with tiny ants.
+Hypnotized, we watched defiantly at the frozen grandeur and indifference.

 Fresh water